EricZinda/Perplexity/backlog.md

                 Waiter: water is an excellent choice!
                 Waiter: Can I get you anything besides a steak and a water for you and a salad for Johnny?
         - Do we have silverware? --> Sorry, did you mean to say something?
+        - USER: can you get me a fork and a spoon?
+            I don't know the words: fork, spoon
+            Waiter: Can I get you anything besides a menu and a water for you?
+            - USER: I would like a napkin
+                I don't know the words: napkin
+                Waiter: Can I get you anything besides a menu and a water for you?
+            - Can we model these as simple things the user has that you can't really do much with?

         - i want you to give me a menu
             I don't know the words: in+order+to and I don't know the way you used: give